digitalpalitools/voice-recorder/CONFIG.md

 Start a Docker container that is driven from the image, and mount the volume “vr_app”:\
 `docker run -p 88:7777 -d --name vr_vol --mount source=vr_app,target=/usr/app [image]`\
 The latest image is (August 2020): `b971f44adff1`

+## Local development
+Please put the following JAR-file in your JAVA class path: `log4j-core-2.13.3.jar`

 ## VM configuration
 The configuration of the VM should persist even after a shut down.
 Some configuration details are outlined below.